Hirwaun: Transport

 The village was originally served by Hirwaun railway station on the Vale of Neath Railway, which arrived in 1851.
 At Gelli Tarw Junction east of the station, the mainline from Neath to Merthyr Tydfil met the Vale of Neath Railway branch to Aberdare and the Aberdare Railway.
 South of the station were the goods yard and sidings which served the various industries in the area, including Hirwaun Ironworks, Tower Colliery, two brickworks, and Penderyn quarry tramway.

 With the Beeching Axe in 1963, the lines south to Neath and north to Merthyr and the former Aberdare Railway were all closed.
 Hirwaun station was demolished.
 The line north to Aberdare on the Merthyr Line to Cardiff Central was only kept open for coal traffic to Tower Colliery, which moved its coal washery and loading facility onto the site of the former sidings near the Rhigos industrial estate.

 After the second closure of Tower in early 2008, in November 2009 the Welsh Assembly Government (WAG) asked Network Rail to conduct a feasibility study on reopening the line to Hirwaun for passenger services.
 After clearing the line of vegetation, Network Rail submitted its report to WAG.
 Currently, no decision has been made as to whether the line from Hirwaun to Aberdare will reopen.
 The Robertstown crossing will be a deciding factor.
 However, the Welsh Government have added the extension of the line to the map of the South Wales Metro Light Rapid Transit System, which is planned to take over the line from Cardiff Bay to Aberdare and then to Hirwaun.

 Sports

 Hirwaun Recreational Ground, known locally as the Welfare Ground, is the main sporting facility in the village.
 The ground has one soccer field, one Rugby Union field, two tennis courts (hard surface) and a bowling green.
 The ground has its own dedicated floodlit training area.

 Rugby

 Hirwaun RFC currently play rugby football in the Welsh Rugby Union League (SWALEC League) 3b South Central.

-Soccer
+Association Football

-Hirwaun has Hirwaun FC (formerly Glancynon FC) playing soccer in the Aberdare Valley Football League premier division.
+Hirwaun has Hirwaun FC (formerly Glancynon FC) playing association football in the Aberdare Valley Football League premier division.

 Squash

 The village has a squash team called Hirwaun Squash Federation, formed in 2012.
-Founded by local lads Greg Williams and Jamie Evans, they play from the local Aberdare Sports Centre and compete in the South Wales Squash Association leagues.
+They play from the local Aberdare Sports Centre and compete in the South Wales Squash Association leagues.